fahmifauzi00/fahmifauzi00/README.md

 ## About Me
 Self-taught Generative AI Developer passionate about solving real-world problems through AI.
 Transitioned from medical studies to data analytics, and now specializing in AI development.
 Love exploring new technologies and building practical solutions.

+### 🛠️ Currently Working On...
+- **Meeting Minutes Generator** - An AI-powered meeting minutes generator that transcribes audio recordings and generates structured meeting documentation in various formats.

 ### 🔭 Featured Projects
 - **Biar Kami Masak** - Fun AI Chef that recommends recipes based on available ingredients
 - **ESG RAG Application** - Enterprise solution for ESG topics and reporting